Nature-related Financial Disclosures based on the Task force on Nature-related Financial Disclosures (TNFD) Recommendations

 TNFD Recommendations: Thematic Areas of Nature-related Information Disclosures

-General requirements General requirements relating to disclosures
+General Requirements General requirements relating to disclosures

 Governance The organization’s governance around nature-related risks and opportunities